pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

       i.fa-twitter-square:before {
          color: #55acee;
       }

+   This has already been added for the brands that have *shortcuts*.

 The below are shortcuts for commonly-used services, but may be removed in a future release in favor of ``icon_links``: